hpcleuven/Paraver/README.md

 # Paraver
 ## Paraver

-[Paraver](https://tools.bsc.es/paraver) is an application performance analyzer based on event traces with the flexibility to explore the collected data.
-It can be used to qualitatively analyse the application behavior by visual inspection in order to better understand and then to focus on the detailed quantitative analysis of the problems.
+[Paraver](https://tools.bsc.es/paraver) is a highly configurable application performance analyzer based on data from event traces.
+It is used to explore the collected data and to qualitatively analyse the application behavior by visual inspection in order to better understand an applicaiton's behavior.
+That could then help to focus on a more detailed quantitative analysis of the problems.

 ## Extrae